 Our top priorities were 1) To continue covering our current living expenses for day to day life 2) Save enough money so that we could live off of savings for about 12-months 3) Continue to max out our retirement contributions.
 Because, future self!
 4) While continuing to travel and have fun that would ultimately help us stay happy, healthy, and motivated

 It is also worth noting that we were not in a rush to make this dream a reality, but we were focused.
-And although we were excited about the idea, we were adamant that the price of a “rice and beans” lifestyle was too high to pay with our sanity.
+Although we were excited about the idea, we were adamant that the price of a “rice and beans” lifestyle was too high.
+We weren’t willing sacrifice our sanity.
 Because not surprisingly – too much delayed gratification is actually just as bad and too little.
 So even if it meant it would take a bit longer to get to our gap year, living a balanced life in the meantime was high priority.

-We kept our home as a “basecamp” so to speak, so we could recharge for a day or two before heading back out on our next adventure.
-We bounced around from Alaska to Banff to Olympic National Park, Mount Rainier and the North Cascades.
+Having kept our home as a “basecamp” so to speak, we could recharge for a day or two before heading back out on our next adventure.
+This made it easy to bounce around from Alaska to Banff to Olympic National Park, Mount Rainier and the North Cascades.
 We had a pact that we would stop traveling and enter the next phase once the summer wildfires started – but they never did.

 So we kept on exploring all summer until finally it was time to pack up our lives and move to Chattanooga, TN.
 We were excited to check out this up and coming outdoor town and enjoyed our visit a few years before.